What is a mortgage?

-There are several types of mortgages.
+There are several types of mortgages (explained further in this blog).
 The type of mortgage available to you will depend on whether you want to repay interest only or interest and capital.

 If you go with a repayment mortgage you will pay both the interest and part of the capital off every month.

 When the term comes to an end, you should be at a point where you have paid it all off and own your home.